Medical Affairs: A Complete Guide for Healthcare Professionals

 The Medical Affairs Professional Society (MAPS) is the largest global nonprofit organisation dedicated to advancing the medical affairs function in the life sciences industry.
 Its role is to:

-• Best Practices & Standards: Develop and share global standards, frameworks, and best practices for the evolving role of medical affairs.
+- Best Practices & Standards: Develop and share global standards, frameworks, and best practices for the evolving role.

-• Networking & Collaboration: Create a community where medical affairs professionals can connect, share knowledge, and learn from peers and industry leaders.
+- Networking & Collaboration: Foster a community where professionals can connect, share knowledge, and learn from one another and industry leaders.

-• Career Growth: Offer certifications, mentorship, and career resources to help members grow professionally.
+- Career Growth: Provide certifications, mentorship, and career resources to support members’ professional development.

 What is the Difference Between Medical Affairs and Regulatory Affairs?